bennahugo/VermeerKAT/README.md

 vermeerkat poltransfer --help
 ```

+**NOTE:**
+A known issue with MeerKAT data is that both Q and V is flipped in sign with respect to the IEEE convention.
+After calibration it is necessary to flip signs in analysis.

 # Installation
 You need to have casacore-data installed on your system.
 The package should be installed via pip, preferably into a virtual environment